How to Manage Remote Teams in a Crisis

 (It will happen.)

-Ease some of the panic by providing your employees with company laptops, secondary monitors, VPN, and whatever other equipment, programs or permissions they need to perform their essential job functions.
-The money spent on hardware and software here will be money saved on lack of productivity or security otherwise.
+Ease some of the panics by providing your employees with company laptops, secondary monitors, VPN, and whatever other equipment, programs, or permissions they need to perform their essential job functions.
+The money spent on hardware and software here will be money saved on a lack of productivity or security otherwise.

 Once your staff is set up at home, your team is going to need some way to keep in touch.
 Email is too slow and unreliable.
 You need something live they can use to talk to each other, both as a group and individually.

 If your team is already using Slack or some other instant messaging app, then you can just continue to rely on it.
 If you don’t have any such app, and you can’t get IT to set you up with one on such short notice, then you can just use any of the following free chat apps: